jwestgard/aws-archiver/README.md

 ## Usage
 The tool is still under development.
 Currently, there are two primary modes making a deposit:
   1. as a single asset specified by the ```-a ASSET``` flag; or
-  2. as a batch defined in a mapfile or manifest listing the md5 hash and local path for each file being deposited (delimited by whitespace).
+  2. as a batch defined in a manifest file specified by the ```-m MAPFILE``` flag.

+For details on format and creation of batch manifests, see the following section.

+### Batch manifest file
-The latter method's text file format is the same as the output of the UNIX ```md5sum``` utility.
+Collections of files can be loaded using a manifest file.
+The format of the manifest is a simple text file that lists one asset per line, in the form ```<md5 hash> <whitespace> <absolute local path>```.
+This is the same line format as the output of the UNIX ```md5sum``` utility.
 As a convenience, a script to generate the latter from a directory of files is included in this repostiory's ```bin``` directory.

-### Batch manifest generation
-To create a batch manifest, do:
+To create a batch manifest with the included script, do:

 ```
 $ ./bin/make_mapfile.sh path/to/asset/dir mapfile.txt